Timothy Phillips, Law Costs Draftsperson

 - costs: A client pays costs to their solicitor for legal services – and someone who loses a civil dispute pays costs to reimburse the winner.

 - points of dispute: When you receive a bill of costs, you can challenge it – using a document called points of dispute.
+Here is an example.

 - reply: When you receive points of dispute to your bill of costs, you can respond – using a document called a reply.